 Our team developed a data-packed piece on [topic], and it’s something that your audience will definitely appreciate.

-Would love if you have a look and let me know with your feedback?
+Would love it if you have a look and let me know with your feedback?

 –[Your Full Name]